neherlab/pangraph/notes/n00_build_order_dependence.typ

 Two claims in the first draft of this note did not survive measurement, and are corrected in place: the mmseqs backend did #emph[not] share the defect, and neighbor-joining ties are not rare.
-The first of those led to a simpler alternative --- enabling minimap2's dual mappings --- which was tested, works, and is compared against the landed fix in the final section.
+The first of those led to a simpler alternative --- enabling minimap2's dual mappings --- which was tested, works, and is benchmarked against the landed fix in the final section.
+That benchmark in turn corrected a third claim of this note's own: the apparent quality advantage of dual mappings was a confounded comparison, and disappears once only one variable is changed.

 == Evidence